klavinslab/aquaverse/docs/installation/index.md

 rake db:migrate RAILS_ENV=production
 ```

-Then exit from the connection and shutdown Aquarium with
+After you've run all of the rake tasks, exit from the connection and shutdown Aquarium with

 ```bash
 exit